aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 ### Verify the Blog is up and running

-Now that we have copied the repository lets make sure it works from the get go.
+Now that we have copied the repository lets make sure it works from the get-go.

 {% include slider.html selector="sliderVerifyGitHubBlog" %}

 ### Update About Page

-Now that you have verified your blog is running and has the basic configurations set you need to update the about page content.
+Now that you have verified your blog is running using the basic configurations you need to update the about page content.

 You can find the content in the root directory of the repository in the about.md file.